Do you live in one of the most racist cities in Arizona?

 The second movement (1915 – 1944) saw millions of members of the KKK form, which was opposed to immigration into America, especially against Catholics and Jews.

-The most memorable movement of the KKK started in the 1950s, which was involved in the Civil Rights movement, and which targeted the black population in America.
+The most memorable movement of the KKK started in the 1950s, which was involved in the Civil Rights movement and targeted the black population in America.

 The number of active members of the KKK is much smaller these days.

-The cities below are the places where there were Klans back in the day, and where the number of Klans per the current population is high.
-Meaning, the number of racist members of the community has historically been the highest, according to the math.
+The cities below are the places where there were Klans back in the day and where the number of Klans per the current population is high.
+This means the number of racist members of the community has historically been the highest, according to the math.

 1. Hayden